-Early stage of the research was characterizing the sea cucumber to be extracted including type and age of sea cucumber based on characteristics and criteria (length and weight) which reflect the age of the sea cucumber.
-Raw material used was matured sea cucumber (Holothuturia scabra J) caught by the fishermen in Bengkulu province (Indonesia) weighing 200-500 grams each.
-The characteristics were the same as a sea cucumber (Wibowo et al. 1997).
-The characteristics of sea cucumbers used in the research were the same as the characteristics of the steroid producing sea cucumbers identified by Riani et al (2007) and also the same as sea cucumbers used by Kustiariah (2005) and Nurjanah (2008).
+Raw material used was matured sea-cucumber (Holothuria Scabra J), which acquired of fisherman haul at Bengkulu Province, Indonesia.
+The characteristics of sea cucumbers used in the research were the same as the characteristics of the steroid producing sea cucumbers identified by Riani, et al (2007) and also the same as sea cucumbers used by Kustiariah (2005) and Nurjanah (2008).